Instructors - Orlando Aerospace Short Course

 Darren Stout is an EME/HIRF/Lightning ODA UM/AR at the Boeing Company.
 Darren has a wealth of experience in Electromagnetic Effects (EME), High Intensity Radiated Fields (HIRF), lightning effects, p-static effects, and transmitting personal electronic devices, RTCA/DO-160, MIL-STD-461, along with extensive experience in laboratory and aircraft testing.
 His experience is a result of over 30 combined years as an Electrical and EME engineer with Boeing, Lucent Technologies (Bell Labs), FAA, and BancTec.
 He also served six years in the United States Air Force as a B-52 navigator, instructor navigator, and radar navigator (bombardier), directing and performing higher headquarters missions including aircraft, systems, and munitions testing, and is a Desert Storm veteran.
 He has a BSEE degree in electrical engineering (lasers, fiber optics, and antenna arrays) from the University of Michigan - Ann Arbor, is an iNARTE certified EMC Engineer, and is a Level 2 Certified TEMPEST Professional.

-2023 Aerospace Short Course: Introduction to Fuel Tank and Ignition Prevention: Design, Certification and Compliance
+2026 Aerospace Short Course: Introduction to Fuel Tank Safety and Ignition Prevention: Design, Certification, and Compliance

 Pierre Trudel